Effective action for delta potentials: spacetime-dependent inhomogeneities and Casimir self-energy: Wick rotation and dynamical Casimir effect

 a harmonic inhomogeneity with frequency $\omega_0$ whose amplitude is modulated by an exponential as a way to regularize the expressions; $\eta_0$ has dimensions of mass and in the following we will take the limit of large $T$.
 Under this assumption its Fourier transform simplifies, yielding

 and rendering the evaluation of the effective action in Eq.\eqref{GammaM} immediate.
-Given that the effective action becomes proportional to $A$, the spatial-area of the surfaces where the inhomogeneities live, as well as to the characteristic time $T$, we find it more appropiate to consider the expression per unit time and area,
+Given that the effective action becomes proportional to $A$, the spatial area of the surfaces where the inhomogeneities live, as well as to the characteristic time $T$, we find it more appropriate to consider the expression per unit time and area,

-As physically guessed, we can see that the behaviour will be fixed by the relative size of the two scales of the system, $\omega_0$ and $\ampli$.
+As physically guessed, we can see that the behavior will be fixed by the relative size of the two scales of the system, $\omega_0$ and $\ampli$.
 Considering the imaginary part of \eqref{eq:gamma_h}, relevant for the computation of the decay rate of the vacuum per unit time and area of the delta sheets, we obtain the following expansions:

-The qualitative behaviours of the expansions in Eq.\eqref{eq:expansion_h} could have certainly been guessed by looking at the formulas given in Sec. \ref{sec:smooth_rapid} for the form factor: for large $\omega_0$ the main term is the first in Eq.\eqref{eq:ffnl_rapid}, given only by the geometry of the inhomogeneities, while for small $\omega_0$ the first term corresponds to the first contribution in Eq.\eqref{eq:ffnl_smooth} that prevented a derivative expansion (the $a^{-5}$ term).
-Regarding the latter, it is suggestive to notice its analogy with the imaginary part of the effective action for a single perfect mirror in the usual dynamical Casimir effect configuration \cite{Fosco:2007nz}, which is also proportional to $\omega_0^5$ (notice that to perform a correct comparison, one should take the appropiate scaling $\eta_0\sim \ampli^2$).
+The qualitative behaviors of the expansions in Eq.\eqref{eq:expansion_h} could have certainly been guessed by looking at the formulas given in Sec. \ref{sec:smooth_rapid} for the form factor: for large $\omega_0$ the main term is the first in Eq.\eqref{eq:ffnl_rapid}, given only by the geometry of the inhomogeneities, while for small $\omega_0$ the first term corresponds to the first contribution in Eq.\eqref{eq:ffnl_smooth} that prevented a derivative expansion (the $a^{-5}$ term).
+Regarding the latter, it is suggestive to notice its analogy with the imaginary part of the effective action for a single perfect mirror in the usual dynamical Casimir effect configuration \cite{Fosco:2007nz}, which is also proportional to $\omega_0^5$ (notice that to perform a correct comparison, one should take the appropriate scaling $\eta_0\sim \ampli^2$).

 To obtain exact results regarding the effective action, one can rely on numerical computations.
 Those shown in Fig. \ref{fig:vacuum_h} agree with the expansions in Eq.\eqref{eq:expansion_h}.
 In effect, the density plot in its left panel, which corresponds to $\operatorname{Im} \Gamma^{(2)}_{M,H}$ per unit time and area as a function of $\zeta$ and $\omega_0$, shows a decreasing (increasing) function of $\ampli$ ($\omega_0$) respectively.
 In addition, the right panel in Fig. \ref{fig:vacuum_h}, displays its plot as a function of $\omega_0$, for several values of $\ampli$.
-The power law and the linear behaviour, corresponding to small and large values of $\omega_0$, are clearly depicted.
+The power law and the linear behavior, corresponding to small and large values of $\omega_0$, are clearly depicted.